NEWBORN CARE SPECIALIST

 Booking a Newborn Care Specialist

 We recommend you start your search for a Newborn Care Specialist as early as the beginning of your 3rd trimester.
 We have newborn care specialists that are booked as early as six months in advance.

 We would be happy to help with any last-minute placements if your baby is on the way or already home.

 When considering the length of time you'd like a Newborn Care Specialist, we recommend at least 8 weeks of care.
 However, some families average 12 weeks, while others may have an NCS for close to 1 year.
 When creating a contract with the Newborn Care Specialist of your choice, you can specify a range of times that you would like them.
 You can always extend your time as long as the NCS has not been booked to help another family.
 It's usually important to give 2 weeks' notice if you'd like to extend your NCS's time.

 All of our NCS's meet with the owner of the company in person.
 They are asked detailed questions regarding their knowledge about child development, infant safety issues, scheduling, and breastfeeding.

 They must pass a nationwide criminal background check that includes social security verification.
 We call up to 5 of their personal and professional references.
 All of our NCS's must have current CPR and a minimum of 4 years prior experience with infants.
 NCS's that work with us are required to stay up-to-date on their vaccinations.
 They also have various certifications and must stay up-to-date on the latest safety guidelines for newborn care.

 How is the Newborn Care Specialist paid?

-The family is responsible for paying the Newborn Care Specialist directly at the end of each week based on a per day rate or hourly rate agree in the contract.
-Our Newborn Care Specialist range base on about 20 hour days.
+The family is responsible for paying the Newborn Care Specialist directly at the end of each week based on a per-day rate or hourly rate agreed in the contract.
+Our Newborn Care Specialists range is based on about 20 hour days.
 Their average daily rate after taxes is usually between:

 Our Newborn Care Specialist are $30-60+ an hour.